 My Origin Story as a Visual Artist.

 One vacation—on a whim—I bought a sketch pad at a shop on Sanibel Island, Florida.
-Sounds a tad romantic, doesn’t it?

 The pad sat on my desk for years.
-Literally.

 Then one day my good friend Dave offered to loan my wife and me a large painting his daughter had created, and we had long admired.
 We accepted and hung the artwork in our living room.